Vito Corleone

-He and his wife Carmela have four children: Santino ("Sonny"), Frederico ("Fredo"), and Michael ("Mike"), and one daughter Constanzia ("Connie").
+He and his wife Carmela have four children: three sons, Santino ("Sonny"), Frederico ("Fredo") and Michael ("Mike"), and one daughter, Constanzia ("Connie").
 Vito informally adopts Sonny's friend, Tom Hagen, who becomes his lawyer and consigliere.
 Upon Vito's death, Michael succeeds him as Don of the Corleone crime family.

 Vito oversees a business founded on gambling, bootlegging, prostitution, and union corruption, but he is known as a kind, generous man who lives by a strict moral code of loyalty to friends and, above all, family.
 He is also known as a traditionalist who demands respect commensurate with his status; even his closest friends refer to him as "Godfather" or "Don Corleone" rather than "Vito".